cmeegamarachchi/aab-api-py-oidc/README.md

-# aaf-api-py
+# aad-api-py-oidc
-appsolve application blocks fast-api starter kit
+appsolve application blocks fast-api starter kit with open-id-connect authentication

 `aab-api-py-oicc` is a Python, Fast-API based api starter kit with open-id-connect authentication.
 Its build around best practices such as router based feature moudles.